 But the pandemic exposed some pretty significant limitations of traditional POS systems.
 Legacy POS systems offered operators little in the way of flexibility.
 Aside from the traditional full-service or counter-service dine-in models, they aren’t set up to support the non-traditional service models like ghost kitchens, drop-zones or first-party delivery that became a necessity throughout the pandemic.

 That’s why many operators are now keen to explore how they can upgrade their old POS systems.
 They are looking to make changes to position their operations for the future, and are now more open to taking on the required operational changes.
 The good news is that upgrading a POS is no longer the headache it once was.
+Whether you need a hotel POS, brewery POS, or restaurant POS, there’s a solution for you.
 With cloud-based, mobile-friendly solutions, the change can be relatively simple, with no cumbersome hard-wiring or expensive new hardware needed.